pellcorp/creality-wiki/docs/rpi.md

     Installing rpd-plym-splash actually displays the raspberry pi desktop theme so if you enable the splashscreen after running the installer for the boot-display, you will most likely need to rerun `sudo plymouth-set-default-theme -R simpleaf`

-## Installation

-!!! danger

-    Do not try and install Simple AF for RPi on Mainsail OS or onto an existing klipper environment which has been setup using kiuah

 ### Cloning repo